MithrilJS/mithril.js/docs/components.md

 #### Closure Component State

-In the above examples, each component is defined as a POJO (Plain Old Javascript Object), which is used by Mithril internally as the prototype for that component's instances.
+In the above examples, each component is defined as a POJO (Plain Old JavaScript Object), which is used by Mithril internally as the prototype for that component's instances.
 It's possible to use component state with a POJO (as we'll discuss below), but it's not the cleanest or simplest approach.
 For that we'll use a  **_closure component_**, which is simply a wrapper function which _returns_ a POJO component instance, which in turn carries its own, closed-over scope.

 With a closure component, state can simply be maintained by variables that are declared within the outer function: